lldre/conti_blog/README.md

 ### API hashes <a name="api_hashes"></a>
-Again we are faced with an api lookup by hash type of obfuscation.
+Again we are faced with an API lookup by hash type of obfuscation.
 What's interesting is that the way it is implemented quite significantly differs from the one in the packer.
 This indicates to me that either the packer was borrowed code or a big distributed team is working on different parts of the malware at the same time.

 As the payload is quite extensive, it would serve us well to automate the deobfuscation of the hashes.
 Looking at the way the deobfuscation is used we can identify that EAX is where the located function pointer is stored upon returning.
 Now it would be tempting to break at the start of the function and the end and correlate all the pushed hashes with the returned pointer values, but due to the fact that Conti spawns many threads you're gonna have a bad day with all the desynched output.
 Instead we make use of the 32bit nature of the malware and only hook the returns.
 At the return the pushed hash `DWORD` should still be in-tact on the stack and EAX should contain the actual pointer.

-#### x64dbg script <a name="x64dbg_script"></a>
+#### x64dbg Script <a name="x64dbg_script"></a>
 We use x64dbg for scripting this out, because it's incredibly easy to use and very performant.
 We don't have to consider ASLR or any of that, all we need is a breakpoint at the start of the payload after the packer stages.
 The approach proposed above looks like this:
 ```
 bc

-// returns of api lookup func
+// returns of API lookup func
 bp 0x405256
 bp 0x4052AF
 bp 0x4051E0